-Microsoft Translator Text API, part of Microsoft Cognitive Services, is a cloud-based machine translation service supporting more than 60 languages.
+Translator, part of Azure Cognitive Services, is a cloud-based machine translation service supporting more than 70 languages.
 Translator can be used to build applications, websites, tools, or any solution requiring multi-language support.

-Built for business, Microsoft Translator is a proven, customizable, and scalable technology for machine translation.
-Microsoft Translator technology powers translation features across Microsoft products, including Microsoft Translator apps for Android, iOS and Windows, Microsoft Office, Edge, SharePoint, Yammer, Visual Studio, Bing, and Skype.
-Simply integrate translation into web, desktop, or mobile applications, using industry standard REST technology, the Translator API provides a rich functionality set for any developer.
-Learn more about machine translation and how Microsoft Translator works.
+Built for business, Translator is a proven, customizable, and scalable technology for machine translation.
+Translator technology powers translation features across Microsoft products, including Microsoft Translator apps for Android, iOS and Windows, Microsoft Office, Edge, SharePoint, Yammer, Visual Studio, Bing, and Skype.
+Simply integrate translation into web, desktop, or mobile applications, using industry standard REST technology, Translator provides a rich functionality set for any developer.
+Learn more about machine translation and how Translator works.

-The Microsoft Translator Text API also comes equipped with additional features to provide increased value in multilingual apps and workflows: transliteration and bilingual dictionary.
+Translator also comes equipped with additional features to provide increased value in multilingual apps and workflows: transliteration and bilingual dictionary.

-An open cloud API, Microsoft Translator can be integrated into any platform.
-Microsoft Translator works across devices and operating systems, in client and web applications.
+Translator’s open cloud API can be integrated into any platform.
+Translator works across devices and operating systems, in client and web applications.
 The service adapts to enterprise workflows and products, and is included in Microsoft Office products.
 For high-security scenarios, an on premises version is also available.